 - Provides a boost to your body

 Rambutans consist of proteins and carbohydrates.
 Such compounds provide energy to your body.
-Proteins are crucial for muscle development and growth as well.
+Proteins are crucial for spinal posture, muscle development and growth as well.
 If your body lacks essential compounds such as proteins and carbohydrates, it can be worn out easily.
 You will feel more tired and fatigued.
 This deficiency will prevent you from carrying out your daily chores regularly.

 - Promotes Healthy Digestion